Good news: recycling is getting a glow up

 In London, most councils already collect the mandated materials (paper and card, plastic, glass, metal).
 Food waste recycling collections is one of the big changes that will take place.

 Over a third of waste found in our rubbish bins is food – a lot of it in packaging.
 By recycling this food, you stop your rubbish bin being as heavy, leaky and smelly.
-Food waste bins are specially designed for to hold food – if you don’t already have one, you can expect to see a shiny new caddy soon.
+Food waste bins and kitchen caddies are specially designed for to hold food scraps and keep it separate from your main rubbish and recycling bins.

 Visit your council’s waste and recycling webpage to learn more about what’s happening in your local area.